 - Sit face-forward on your sled and face your feet downhill.
 Going down a hill face-first increases your risk for a catastrophic head injury.
 Additionally, standing on a sled as you would when using a snowboard increases your chance of falling and risking injury to your arms or legs.

 - Go down the hill one at a time.
 Sledding is an exciting activity, but everyone must wait their turn to avoid injury.
-Encourage young children to exercise patience to avoid a serious injury due to collision.
+Encourage young children to exercise patience to avoid a serious injury due to a sled crash.

 - Do not walk up the middle of a hill after you sled down.
-When others are sledding on a hill, walk up the sides to get back to the starting point and reduce your risk for an injury from someone sledding into you.
+When others are sledding on a hill, walk up the sides to get back to the starting point and reduce your risk for a sledding accident from someone sledding into you.

 - Keep arms and legs within the sled at all times.
 This minimizes the risk of getting injured from debris or from your clothing getting caught on something as your sled gains speed.

 - Maintain a watchful eye.
-Young children under the age of 5 should be accompanied by an adult on the sled, and children under 12 should be watched at all times.
+Young children under the age of 5 should be accompanied by an adult on a sled, and children under 12 should be watched at all times to prevent serious sledding accidents.

 - Dress warmly.
 If you participate in outdoor winter activities like sledding, wear thick gloves and boots to prevent frostbite and protect against other injuries.